SCToolsfactory/SCJoyServer/ReadMe.txt

 cassini@burri-web.org

 Changelog:
-V 2.5-B28
+V 2.7-B30
+- update Process multiple commands from one UDP message V 2.6-B29
+- Removed Breaking change...
+- add VKcodeEx as string element and reverted to VKcode as int code to maintain compatibility with V2.4 (see command ref) V 2.5-B28
 - BREAKING CHANGE:
   Key Command: VKcode field must be a string now - can contain a number OR a VK_KEYCODE string